-Basis in an S Corporation consists of money that shareholders put into the company through capital contributions and loans plus company income.
-It is reduced by losses and money paid back to the shareholder.
-Shareholders can take losses as long as they have basis in the S Corp.
-For example, if John Smith opens an S Corporation and contributes $20,000 to it, he can take up to $20,000 in losses.
+Shareholder basis in an S-Corp increases when shareholders put money into the company through capital contributions and loans, plus any income the company earns.
+Shareholder basis is reduced by losses and money paid back to the shareholder.
+Shareholders can take losses as long as they have basis in the company.
+For example, if John Smith opens an S-Corp and contributes $20,000 to it, he can take up to $20,000 in losses.
 Losses in excess of basis are suspended and carried forward to following years, when John has adequate basis to take them.

-The reason shareholders get hit with taxes on excess distributions and loan repayments is that basis in a company cannot drop below zero.
-If John Smith contributes $20,000 to his S Corporation in 2010, takes losses of $20,000 in 2011, and then repays himself his original $20,000 contribution in 2012, he will have to pay taxes on $20,000 in excess distributions in 2012.
-Loans can be even worse for the shareholder because gains are pro-rated.
-In other words, if Smith loans $20,000 to his company, takes $5,000 in losses and then repays $10,000 of the loan, he will still have to pay taxes on $2,500 of that repayment even though he has more than enough loan basis left over to cover the $10,000 repayment.
+The reason shareholders get hit with taxes on excess distributions is that basis in a company cannot drop below zero.
+If John Smith contributes $20,000 to his S-Corp in year 1, takes losses of $20,000 in year 2, and then repays himself his original $20,000 contribution in year 3, he will have to pay taxes on $20,000 in excess distributions in year 3.
+Shareholder loan repayments can be even worse for the shareholder because gains are prorated.
+In other words, if Smith loans $20,000 to his company, takes $5,000 in losses, and then repays $10,000 of the loan, he will still have to pay taxes on $2,500 of that repayment even though he has more than enough loan basis left over to cover the $10,000 repayment.
 If you are completely lost at this point, that puts you in the same boat as most business owners this hidden tax strikes.

 Suspended losses can also result in negative tax consequences for shareholders.
 Suppose that Smith is borrowing from the bank in order to pay himself a salary (such as has been the case for many PPP recipients).
-He may end up being taxed on the salary while not being able to take suspended flow through losses to offset the salary.
+He may end up being taxed on the salary while being unable to take suspended flow-through losses to offset the salary.
 This would be another situation where the owner is losing money but still paying a high tax bill.